 This tour fee is ZAR 2500.00.
 The site of the battle of Majuba, outside Newcastle, on the Volksrust Road, is a stiff climb, but a visit well worth the effort.
 This is the site where General’s Colley’s column finally came to grief on February 27, 1881.
 The battlefield is on top of Majuba Mountain, and will take a fit man about 40 minutes to reach.
 Mount Prospect, the site of Colley’s camp, is on private land now, and permission must be obtained first.

 Remember: Other costs not included in all the above-mentioned fees:

-Entrance fees of ZAR 35.00 per adult per site, and a heritage fee of ZAR 10.00 at Blood River, and ZAR 35.00 per tour guide at Isandlwana and Rorke’s Drift respectively, for which guests will be liable.
+Entrance fees of ZAR 35.00 per adult per site, (ZAR 40.00 at Blood River) and a heritage fee of ZAR 10.00 at Blood River, for which guests will be liable.
 Personal expenses on the day are for guests’ own account.

 Closed shoes are recommended, but not compulsory.
 Insects might be a problem.
 Clients will need sun protection during summer, and it can get chilly during winter.
 Please be advised that these tours are not really suitable for very young children or babies, as it is a long day.

 NB: All medical/chronic conditions, especially allergies, asthma and heart problems, must be declared to me before departure.